juagargi/scion/tools/hummbwtester/README.md

 The Python test covers configuration validation and deterministic metrics-port assignment.
 The Go test covers random Hummingbird reservation-ID generation.
-A practical Docker smoke test is to run setup, stop SCION, rerun setup, and inspect the qdiscs with `tc qdisc show` on the generated inter-AS bridge veths.
+A practical Docker smoke test is to run setup, stop SCION, and rerun setup.
+The generated `hummbwtester_tc_*` helpers inspect qdiscs inside the BR network namespaces, and a completed run prints one `HUMMBWTESTER_TC_STATS` line per shaped interface.